antonfirsov/docs/2016/10-Oct/10-NetFx-Rollup-Experience/netfx-rollup-experience.md

 - Contents: Security improvements.

 ### Quality Rollup
 The Quality Rollup is recommended for large businesses that want to use and/or preview quality improvements as soon as they become available.
-These same quality improvements will typically be included in the following Security and Quality Rollup, approxiately three weeks later.
+These same quality improvements will typically be included in the following Security and Quality Rollup, approximately three weeks later.
 The Quality Rollup will be made available on Windows Update, Windows Server Update Services and Microsoft Update Catalog.

 - When: Typically the Third Tuesday of the Month (one week after Patch Tuesday).
 - Where: Windows Update, Windows Server Update Services and Microsoft Update Catalog.